Baymax005/DPG/POLYGON_AND_EXPORT_FEATURES.md

 **🎉 Polygon support is PRODUCTION READY!**
 **🔑 Export wallet feature is FULLY ENHANCED!**

-All features tested and working on testnet.
+All features tested and working on Amoy testnet.
 Ready for mainnet after security audit.

 **Built by:** Muhammad Ali (@baymax005)
-**Date:** November 13, 2025
+**Date:** November 13-14, 2025 (Updated for Amoy)
-**Version:** DPG v0.2.3 - Multi-Chain Ready! 🚀
+**Version:** DPG v0.2.4 - Multi-Chain Ready! 🚀